crhrabal/fsg-github-demo/README.md

   - Click commits on a pull request or at the top of a repo
      - Click SHA-1 number
        - SHA-1 is a type of compression.
 Every change in git is compressed and assigned a SHA-1 hash to make git
-       - lightweight
+         lightweight
-     - If you click it will bring you to that specific commit.
+     - If you click the SHA-1, it will bring you to that specific commit.
-       - You or any other user can also comment on specific commits.
+       - You or any other user can comment on specific commits.
-     - You can @mention people to bring stuff to their attention.
+     - You can @mention people to bring stuff to their attention in a comment.

 **No privilege needed for the above, you don't NEED write-access to a repository that isn't yours.**